List of states with limited recognition: Background

 Some states maintain informal (officially non-diplomatic) relations with states that do not officially recognise them.
-The Republic of China (ROC; commonly called "Taiwan") is one such state, as it maintains unofficial relations with many other states through its Economic and Cultural Offices, which allow regular consular services.
-This allows the ROC to have economic relations even with states that do not formally recognise it.
+Taiwan (the Republic of China) is one such state, as it maintains unofficial relations with many other states through its Economic and Cultural Offices, which allow regular consular services.
+This allows Taiwan to have economic relations even with states that do not formally recognise it.
 A total of 56 states, including Germany, Italy, the United States, and the United Kingdom, maintain some form of unofficial mission in Taiwan.
-Kosovo, Artsakh (Nagorno-Karabakh), Northern Cyprus, Abkhazia, Transnistria, the Sahrawi Republic, Somaliland, and Palestine also host informal diplomatic missions, and/or maintain special delegations or other informal missions abroad.
+Kosovo, Northern Cyprus, Abkhazia, Transnistria, the Sahrawi Republic, Somaliland, and Palestine also host informal diplomatic missions, or maintain special delegations or other informal missions abroad.